-- To understand the value of an Advance Directive & its impact on transitional care. - To identify which life transitions should precipitate the completion of an Advance Directive. - To distinguish b/t the role of the Health Care Proxy and DPOA. - To distinguish b/t DNR, DNI, DNH, & CMO. - To understand the physician's role in advance care planning. - To b/c familiar with resources for advance care planning.
+- To understand the value of an Advance Directive & its impact on transitional care. - To identify which life transitions should precipitate the completion of an Advance Directive. - To distinguish b/t Health Care Proxy & DPOA. - To distinguish b/t DNR, DNI, DNH, & CMO. - To understand the physician's role in advance care planning. - To b/c familiar with resources for advance care planning.